AMS-HD: Hyperdimensional Computing for Real-Time and Energy-Efficient Acute Mountain Sickness Detection: Comparison with SOTA Works

 \subsection{AMS Detection Comparison}

-Table~\ref{tab:related_works} summarizes prior work conducted on different platforms for estimating AMS using a variety of features.
-Some works primarily investigated the impact of individual features, while others focus on classifier design and decision analysis.
+Table~\ref{tab:related_works} summarizes prior studies related to AMS assessment, prediction, and monitoring across different platforms, including both model-based AMS prediction works and field studies reporting observed AMS outcomes.
 Most emphasize the predictive accuracy but overlook hardware efficiency.
 In contrast, \Design~is designed to address both predictive performance and hardware-aware deployment.
 In literature, very few existing studies consider on-device computation; instead, many rely on sensor networks or cloud connectivity due to limited processing capability.
 Zeng et al. explicitly note that ``\textit{The absence of mobile network signals in select regions of the Tibetan Plateau precluded the automated transmission of data to the cloud, necessitating manual data recording in the interim,}”~\cite{zhengETAL}, highlighting the importance of always-on device operation independent of network availability.